CodeLabs-Case/GenAIBoxLocal/readme.md

 ## How To
 #### Prep
+    Clone to your local
-    (I've included the virtual env files in github just for convenience) You'll Provide
+        (I've included the virtual env files in github just for convenience) Provide
         API Key and File: .env
         The Files You Want To Summarize/Work With ./app/data/